espressif/esp-faq/docs/en/hardware-related/hardware-design.rst

 Where can I find the reference design for connecting an external PSRAM to ESP32-D2WD?
 --------------------------------------------------------------------------------------

   You may refer to the design for the external PSRAM of ESP32-PICO-D4.
-Please refer to `ESP32-PICO-D4 Datasheet <https://www.espressif.com/sites/default/files/documentation/esp32-pico-d4_datasheet_en.pdf>`_ > Chapter *Peripheral Schematics*.
+Please refer to Chapter *Peripheral Schematics* in the `ESP32-PICO-D4 Datasheet <https://www.espressif.com/sites/default/files/documentation/esp32-pico-d4_datasheet_en.pdf>`_.

   .. note:: ESP32-D2WD has an 1.8 V flash, so please add a resistor and a capacitor to VDD_SDIO and connect an 1.8 V PSRAM.